NoctalIvan/quickchart/README.md

 Ever wanted to visualize a dataset in a chart in seconds in a node app?
 Search no further!

-QuickChart quickly opens a minimalistic no-dependances node server and displays a chart js graph on your fav' browser.
+QuickChart quickly opens a minimalistic node server and displays a ChartJs graph on your fav' browser using [autoChart](https://www.npmjs.com/package/autochart).

 ## Installation